Republic Services And 4 Other Stocks Have Very High Payout Ratio - NewsBreak

 via.news

-Preferred Bank And 4 Other Stocks Have High Sales Growth And An Above 3% Return on Equity
+MVB Financial Corp.
+And 7 Other Stocks Have High Sales Growth And An Above 3% Return on Equity

-(VIANEWS) – Preferred Bank (PFBC), Live Nation Entertainment (LYV), First Bancorp (FBNC) are the highest sales growth and return on equity stocks on this list.
+(VIANEWS) – MVB Financial Corp.
+(MVBF), Washington Trust Bancorp (WASH), EnLink Midstream, LLC (ENLC) are the highest sales growth and return on equity stocks on this list.
 Here is a list of stocks with an above 5% expected next quarter sales growth, and a 3% or higher return on equity.
 May these stocks be a good medium-term investment option?

 via.news